mottram/mottram/_posts/2009-09-05-sentimental-dancehall.markdown

 topics:
  - dancehall
 ---
 Jamaican music isn't all guns, gay-bashing and daggering, you know.
-Here's the first in an occasional series of sentimental odes to Moms and Dads.

-_Letter to Mommy & Daddy_--Chaka Demus & Yellowman
+Here's the first in an occasional series of sentimental odes to Moms and Dads: _Letter to Mommy & Daddy_--Chaka Demus & Yellowman